Qualifying for bariatric surgery

 Gastric bypass

 Gastric bypass surgery (sometimes called Roux-en-Y gastric bypass) involves making the stomach smaller and bypassing part of the small intestine.
 This limits how much food you need to feel full and decreases the nutrients and calories your body is able to absorb.
-This procedure also causes gut hormones to release earlier, making you feel less hungry.
+This procedure also causes gut hormones to be released earlier, making you feel less hungry.

-Usually, gastric bypass surgery can be completed in 1.5 hours.
 Most patients will need to stay in the hospital for one day after their operation, and they can return to their typical lifestyle within two weeks.

 Single Anastomosis Duodenal-Ileal Bypass with Sleeve Gastrectomy (SADI-S)